Bikeman868/Prius/README.md

         }
 	}
 ```
-> Note that you always need IContextFactory and ICommandFactory.
+> Note that you always need `IContextFactory` and `ICommandFactory`.
 The other interfaces are only needed for some more advanced techniques.

 ###Execute a stored procedure and return a list of objects
 ```